How to Import & Export Goods in UAE? – Things to Know

 The SAIF Zone has a well-established infrastructure offering a wide range of facilities starting from shared office space to large manufacturing units.
 It caters to a large business community with varying business requirements.

-It is also close to the busy seaport, the Khalid port, and two other deepwater ports the Khorfakkan Port and Hamriyah Port, facilitating faster and more streamlined trading operations.
+It is also close to the busy seaport, the Khalid Port, and two other deepwater ports the Khorfakkan Port and Hamriyah Port, facilitating faster and more streamlined import-export operations.

-SAIF Zone offers its investors a host of business benefits in the lines of operational efficiency, lowering costs, expanding to international markets.
+SAIF Zone offers investors a host of business benefits along the lines of operational efficiency, lowering costs, and expansion to international markets.
+The company setup process in the Free Zone is easy and hassle-free.

-The cost-effective Trade License package, office space, and warehouse facilities offered make it a perfect choice for setting up a company in the UAE.
+The Free Zone offers a cost-effective Trade License package, office space, and warehouse facilities to the investors.
+It is a perfect choice for setting up an import-export company in the UAE.

-How Does the Import Export Companies Operate in UAE?
+How Do the Import Export Companies Operate in a Free Trade Zone based in UAE?

-For starting an Import Export Company anywhere in the world and successfully operate it to achieve business growth, it is pre-requisite to know more about the Import, export tax, customs duty, and other taxation norms of the area where the business is operating.
+For starting an Import Export Company anywhere in the world and successfully operating it to achieve business growth, it is a pre-requisite to know more about the Import, export tax, customs duty, and other taxation norms of the area where the business is operating.

-Also, the Free Zones in UAE are well connected by roads to major business centers and consumer markets across the UAE and Oman.
+Also, the Free Zones in UAE have good connectivity by roads to major business centers and consumer markets across the UAE and Oman.

-Hence, with a well-established logistics, storage facilities, and transportation network, the Free Zones are ideal destination for an international trading company to easily facilitate faster trade operations.
+Hence, with the well-established logistics, storage facilities, and transportation network, the Free Zones are ideal destinations for an international trading company to easily facilitate faster trade operations.

 A designated Zone as specified in the UAE Cabinet decision is a VAT Free Zone.
 For VAT, the designated Free Zones are considered to be out of the purview of VAT.